 Are men and women supposed to get the same pay for similar work?

-An employer may be able to justify paying different wages to different people based on seniority, merit or productivity.
+Employers can pay different wages to different people based on seniority, merit, and productivity.

 Does BC’s human rights law cover job ads?

 Yes.
-Under BC law, employers can’t advertise a preference, specification or limitation based on one of the protected grounds.
-That is, unless it’s a bona fide occupational requirement, it can’t appear in the ad.
-(See the “Understand your legal rights” section above.)
+Under BC law, employers can’t advertise in connection with a job a preference, specification or limitation based on a protected characteristic.
+The exception is if the preference, specification or limitation is based on a bona fide occupational requirement.
+(See the “What you should know” section above.)

-No. Under the law in BC, it may be discrimination if your employer forces you to retire because of your age.
+No. The Human Rights Code protects all people 19 and over from discrimination because of their age.
+Among other things, this means you cannot be forced to retire because of your age.
 The choice to retire is yours.
 However, your employer is allowed to encourage you to retire by offering you a reward or bonus to do so.

 Some jobs may set age limits because of the duties involved or because of safety issues — for example, a job that requires an exceptional amount of manual labour.
 In that case, the age limit may be justified.
-This is called a bona fide occupational requirement (see the “Understand your legal rights” section).
+This is called a bona fide occupational requirement.

 The BC Human Rights Tribunal deals with human rights complaints against employers in the province.

-The BC Human Rights Clinic provides assistance and representation to employees who need help dealing with a provincial human rights complaint.
+The BC Human Rights Clinic, a program of the Community Legal Assistance Society, provides assistance and representation to workers who need help dealing with a provincial human rights complaint.